 Seeking skilled representation in Colorado is essential when allegations of insurance fraud exist.
 Our crimnal lawyers have decades of combined experience defending clients facing complex fraud charges and often achieve favorable outcomes.
 Perhaps you never intended to defraud the insurance company, there was a simple mistake or oversight, or as an agent you weren’t aware the certificate was false.
 That said, contact our law office today for a free, confidential consultation.
 We will carefully analyze your fraud case and recommend next steps in your defense.
 Our affordable fees and flexible payment plans make obtaining a strategic fraud attorney possible in uncertain times.

 If you or someone you know is facing a charge for fraudulent acts in Colorado, be smart.
-Contact the highly-rated defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the highly-rated defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Andrea Piacquadio on Pexels